Quank-hpc/Quank-hpc.github.io/nexus_soliton.md

 Libaray NS was developed with [BFGS nonlinear optimization algorithm](https://en.wikipedia.org/wiki/Broyden–Fletcher–Goldfarb–Shanno_algorithm) and [Galekin method of eigen problem](https://en.wikipedia.org/wiki/Galerkin_method).
 Finite element Discretization is used for numerical system.

 The codes was implemented with Matlab and c++. c++ codes will be complied to be dynamic object files (.so files) with suitbale interfaces before Matlab scripts could call them.
 Programs could run without c++ parts, but a little bit slower.
-Matlab parfor is used for parallelism on clusters.
+Matlab parfor is used for parallelism, and addtional shell scripts are necessary for running on cluster.

+Link of repo:

+openaccess data: